The Road to Change

 David Brooks shines a light on the issue of dignity within our society by introducing George Washington’s ethical conclusions regarding dignity.
 A list of one-hundred and ten “Rules of Civility and Decent Behavior in Company” was Washington’s guiding force.
 Washington “…come to personify what you might call the dignity code” through the unvarying application of the rules throughout his daily life.
 He believed these guidelines could create a respectable and well rounded outer man by shaping his inner morals.
 The code circulated around respecting others and the nation’s Constitution.

 “…human beings are flawed creatures who live in constant peril of falling into disasters caused by their own passions.
 Artificial systems have to be created to balance and restrain their desires.”
 Is dignity dead or dying?
 Can we be reticent and subscribe to a genuine lifestyle?
 Washington believed we could.
-However, we look up to what is widely acceptable to determine the substance of what our morals should be built upon.
+However, we look up to what is widely accepted to determine the substance of what our morals should be built upon.
 Many Americans believe they are dignified beings because of prestigious careers and positions acquired; however, dignity is an inner quality.
-Dignity is not a guaranteed characteristic after being promoted to Partner or elected Senior Class President.
+Dignity is not a guaranteed characteristic after being promoted to

 In a way, maybe we feel like we are watching our alter-egos.
-A side of us that we don’t demonstrate because it isn’t our dominate personality, but is present within our being.
+One side of us that we don’t demonstrate because it isn’t our dominant personality, but is present within our being.
 Being flashy, gaudy, and loud may be the opposite traits of a person; however, those are traits of their alter-ego.
-We watch ridiculous shows, about people being ridiculous; and we know it to all be ridiculous, however, it is because everything is ridiculous, that we find it entertaining.
-We are attracted to the depiction of an alternate self carried out through individuals in reality TV.
+We watch ridiculous shows, about people being ridiculous; and we know it to be ridiculous, however, it is because everything is ridiculous, that we find it entertaining.
+We are attracted to the depiction of an alternate self-carried out through individuals in reality TV.

 Hubris poses a foil to dignity.
 The two can be easily mixed-up a misperceived.
 Demonstrating arrogance and excessive pride is hubris, which can be interpreted as a synonym for dignity.
 However, that isn’t just.
 It’s a misinterpret because dignity is what should be implemented as a way of self-satisfaction and natural comfort towards ourselves; as well as a positive outlook on our abilities, thoughts, wishes, and life goals.
 Amnesty must be granted to those who confuse the two and act out of ignorance because they are native to the true meaning of dignity and its importance as a characteristic.